-The aim of this module is to equip you with a comprehensive understanding of Huntingdon's Disease and enable them to provide high quality holistic care for people with this disorder.
-You will be taught about the basic science of Huntingdon's Disease, especially genetics and all aspects of management.
-Particular attention will be paid to the understanding and management of psychiatric syndromes in the context of Huntingdon's Disease, the role of the multi disciplinary team and the legal and ethical issues in Huntingdon's Disease care.
+The aim of this module is to equip you with a comprehensive understanding of Huntington's Disease and enable them to provide high quality holistic care for people with this disorder.
+You will be taught about the basic science of Huntington's Disease, especially genetics and all aspects of management.
+Particular attention will be paid to the understanding and management of psychiatric syndromes in the context of Huntington's Disease, the role of the multi disciplinary team and the legal and ethical issues in Huntington's Disease care.

 By the end of the module you should be able to: